hollowlink123/n8n-rag-telegram-bot/README.md

 - Embeddings Google Gemini1 - creates query embeddings
 - Google Gemini Chat Model - writes the replies
 - Send a text message - sends answers back to Telegram
+-
+📄 License

+- This project is released under the MIT License.
+Feel free to fork, modify, and contribute.